 All designers use the Prototype Shop in some way.
 The Prototype Shop is a part of Andreas’s design process.
-As he says, He knows that there are many different ways to design, but for him the hands-on part is important.
+As he says, “a lot of people have ideas, which is great, but if you work as a designer, then I think it’s important that you know what is possible to make.”
+He knows that there are many different ways to design, but for him the hands-on part is important.
 “Everybody works in computer programs, and you can make anything in those computer programs but how is it connected?
 It starts with a sketch, but ends with the details,” he says.

 Andreas feels very comfortable working with wood and in the spirit of prototyping adds: “but if we’re not thinking about finished products then metal is fantastic as you can weld up things very fast, and it doesn’t have to look so nice, you can just get the rough shape.”
 Using a 3D printer to “go down and make up a rough chair in one day” is another way he uses the Prototype Shop.
 It’s not always important to use the right materials when building a prototype, but being able to create one quickly, speeds up the design process.
 Natural fibres are something Andreas discovered when he started working with at IKEA.

 The first thing Andreas does when he gets a brief is to analyse it.
 Briefs come in all forms here at IKEA, for example with the VALLENTUNA sofa, all they were told was to develop a sofa.
 It was up to the design and product development team to decide what kind of sofa they would be developing.